koush/koush.com/_posts/one-review.md

 ![](one-review/title.jpg)

 Leading up to the release of the HTC One, I was quite excited.
-From the early photos I'd seen of it, the production quality and attention to detail on the industrial design seemed rival that of Apple's iPhone.
+From the early photos I'd seen of it, the production quality and attention to detail on the industrial design seemed to rival that of Apple's iPhone.
 Of course, I was pleased by the hardware specs, but that wasn't really the main selling point for me:

 #### Hardware